thelivingdiamond/Chairloader/README.md

 # Chairloader
 #### *By thelivingdiamond & tmp64*
 Chairloader is a modding framework built for Prey (2017) developed by Arkane.
 First and foremost chairloader is designed to enable modders to make mods for Prey on a scale never before seen.
-With realtime DLL injection modders are now given the ability to change not just the assets, but the code at the core of the game.
+With realtime mod DLL loading modders are now given the ability to change not just the assets, but the code at the core of the game.
 There is a GUI built in with several functions to aid in modding (or messing around).
 Learn more below

 *Licensed under GNU GPLv3*